 5. The Seattle Seahawks 2013 defense is one of the greatest of all time.

 Halfway through the third quarter of SB48, Jay Holloway turned to me and asked If you blogged that the 2013 Broncos team was the best offense ever, doesn’t this make the Seahawks the best defense ever?
 Well, Jay, they certainly have earned the right to be in the conversation.
 Let’s compare them to what many consider the top defenses of the Super Bowl Era:

-2013 Seahawks: 4,378 YA, 231 PA, 57 TOs, 43 sacks, 4 TDs
+(sacks were not yet an official stat) 2013 Seahawks: 4,378 YA, 231 PA, 57 TOs, 43 sacks, 4 TDs

 Their numbers are very comparable.
 The yards allowed and points allowed are inflated because, let’s face it, it’s a different NFL where offenses rule and defenses can’t hit.
 You could argue that makes their defense all the more remarkable.
 What can’t be denied is that the 4 teams listed above won their Super Bowls defeating Tony Eason/ Steve Grogan (Bears), Kerry Collins (Ravens), Rich Gannon (Bucs), and Fran Tarkenton (Steelers).
 The 2013 Seahawks completely dismantled Peyton Manning, one of the Top 5 QBs of all-time who just completed the single greatest season of all-time.
 Are they the greatest?
 Maybe, maybe not, but they are clearly now part of the argument.

 Well, there you have it.
 The 2013 NFL season is officially wrapped up.
 It’s time to turn our attention to the NBA, college hoops, and the Olympics for a few weeks until the NFL Combine and Spring Training is under way.
 Until next time, GO ORANGE!!!